-In Ramayana (Balakanda, Sarga 45), Dhanvantari is described as a being who emerged from the milky ocean after a churning of 1000 years.
+In Ramayana (Balakanda, Sarga 45), Dhanvantari is described as a being who emerged from the milky ocean after churning of the ocean for 1000 years.
 He had a water pitcher, known as kamandalu in Sanskrit, with one hand, and a staff (danda) in the other hand.

 2. Sri Dhanvantari

 – the one who was taught Ayurveda by Sun

 In Brahmavaivartapurana, Brahma separated Ayurveda from the four Vedas while studying them.
 He is then said to have given the known of Ayurvedic science to Bhaskara (Sun God).
 After that, Bhaskara wrote his own version of Ayurveda and taught the same to 16 disciples.
 Among them, one was Dhanvantari.
 Each of the 16 disciples wrote their own version of Ayurveda.